 This post may contain affiliate links.
 Please read our disclosure policy.

 This single serving buttered noodles recipe combines tender pasta with a rich, garlicky butter sauce and a sprinkle of freshly grated Parmesan cheese.
-It’s a simple yet flavorful dish that comes together quickly, making it perfect for a comforting meal or an easy side dish.
+It’s a simple and flavorful dish that comes together quickly, making it perfect for a comforting meal or an easy side dish.

 Why You’ll Love This Recipe